AckeeCZ/ackee-guardian/README.md

 Developed by [Ackee](https://www.ackee.cz) team with 💙.

-`MasterKey` class from `core` and `EncryptedFile` and `EncryptedSharedPreferences` classes from `jetpack` are based on [Jetpack Security Crypto library](https://developer.android.com/reference/kotlin/androidx/security/crypto/package-summary).
+`MasterKey` class from `core` and `EncryptedFile` and `EncryptedSharedPreferences` classes from `jetpack` are based on [Jetpack Security Crypto library](https://developer.android.com/reference/kotlin/androidx/security/crypto/package-summary) published by Google LLC, under the Apache License 2.0.